General Terms and Conditions for Purchases and Contracts

 (1) These General Terms and Conditions for Purchases and Contracts shall only apply to business enterprises, legal entities under public law or special fund assets governed by public law or a public law entity with special funds.

 (2) Only our General Terms and Conditions for Purchases and Contracts shall apply.
-We do not recognize contrary or differing terms set by the supplier and/or contractor (Seller), unless we have expressly approved of them in writing.
+We do not recognise contrary or differing terms set by the supplier and/or contractor (Seller), unless we have expressly approved of them in writing.
 Our General Terms and Conditions for Purchases and Contracts shall also apply, if we unreservedly accept the Seller's delivery and/or services knowing that the Seller's conditions are inconsistent with, or deviate from, ours.

 (3) These General Terms and Conditions for Purchases and Contracts shall also apply to all future contractual relationships with the Seller without any requirement on our part to make repeated reference to them in each individual case.